Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Offer the Name of Jesus

 In Acts 3:1-10, Peter and John were on their way to the temple to pray when they saw a man who had been lame all his life sitting by the gate begging for money.
 Others had passed the man day after day and saw him lying there.
 Some dropped coins in his cup without making eye contact with him as they rushed by.
-Others ignored the man and went about their day.
+Others ignored the man and went about their business.

 Peter told the man, "Silver and gold have I none; but such as I have give I thee: In the name of Jesus Christ of Nazareth rise up and walk."
 Then the apostle took the man by his right hand and lifted him up.
 Immediately, the strength came in the man's feet and ankle bones.
 He began leaping and walking and praising God.